rneyrinck/rneyrinck/README.md

 ## 💼 Experience

+### CTO/Co-Foudner, Frontpage.bio | Chicago, IL (Remote) | 9/2024 - Current
+- Delivered MVP in 2 months using Django, PostgreSQL, and Tailwind CSS.
+- Enhanced workflows with AI-tools, reducing development time by 20%.
+- Implemented user-testing, increasing user satisfaction by 30%.
+- Built investor relations for scaling and AI feature integration.

-### Lead Full Stack Developer, SapphireStudios | Chicago, IL (Remote) | 7/2024 - Current
+### Lead Full Stack Developer, SapphireStudios | Chicago, IL (Remote) | 7/2024 - 9/2024
-- Led development teams, overseeing code reviews, deployment pipelines, and ensuring frontend and backend code quality.
-- Managed database systems, including design, optimization, and maintenance, to ensure data integrity and performance.
-- Administered servers and environments for reliable and efficient application operations.
-- Implemented agile methodologies to streamline project workflows and communication.
-- Collaborated with executive leadership to align projects with organizational goals.
+- Directed development eorts for 4+ apps, optimizing deployments and improving system reliability.
+- Built an AI-Copilot dashboard that increased scriptwriter productivity by 30%.
+- Automated workflows to boost operational efficiency by 40% and reduce redundant coding by 40%.
+- Enhanced collaboration through standardized communication and streamlined issue resolution by 25%.
+- Trained and deployed a proprietary LLM for automated content generation

 ### Full Stack Developer, SapphireStudios | Chicago, IL (Remote) | 11/2022 - 6/2024
 - Developed leadership and technical skills through intensive training with the lead developer.